sourceincite/sourceincite.github.io/_posts/2017-04-27-from-serialized-to-shell-auditing-google-web-toolkit.md

 #### <a id="exploits"></a>Exploitation

 <p class="cn" markdown="1">Several functions were vulnerable to different types of attacks but one of the interesting functions I came across, was the renameDir function.
-This function either wasn't implimented in the actual UI of the target or at the very least I couldn't find it.
+This function either wasn't implemented in the actual UI of the target or at the very least I couldn't find it.
 This is not an issue because as long at the client MIBFileService class impliments it, we can reach it.
 We can use `gwt.py` to generate the GWT serialized string for us.</p>

 ```bash
 (20) function: renameDir